-Point of sale (POS) systems have come a long way, and businesses that want to stay ahead are choosing these systems over traditional cash registers.
-This is because today's POS systems go beyond just processing transactions; they are also packed with features that can help boost sales, improve staff performance and make business owners' lives easier overall.
-To help business owners better understand POS systems, here is a primer on what to look for and how to find the best option for your business.
+To better understand POS systems, use this guide on what to look for and how to find the best option for your business.
 For a more in-depth look at POS systems, check out our Credit Card Processing Buyer's Guide and our roundup of the Best POS Systems.

 Parts of a POS system

-A POS system consists of two main parts: the hardware and the software.
-The hardware is what the employees and customers use to conduct transactions.
-Hardware can be as simple as a tablet (typically an iPad) or mobile phone paired with a credit card reader, or as complex as a full terminal complete with a monitor, cash drawers, barcode scanners, credit and debit card scanner, keyboard, mouse, and printer.
+A POS system consists of two main parts: hardware and software.
+Hardware can be as simple as a tablet (typically an iPad) or a mobile phone paired with a credit card reader, or as complex as a full terminal complete with a monitor, cash drawers, barcode scanners, credit and debit card scanner, keyboard, mouse, and printer.
 [You can see our recommendations for the best POS system for retailers here.]

-While these are common packages, most providers also give business owners the flexibility of picking and choosing only the hardware they need, which helps keep costs down.
+While these are common packages, most providers give business owners the flexibility of picking and choosing the hardware they need, which helps keep costs down.

 What to look for in a POS system

-There are a wide variety of choices for business owners considering transitioning to a POS system.
-Among the most important things to look for when choosing a system are:
+There are several choices available for business owners.
+Among the most important things to look for when choosing a system are

-- Terminal and peripherals: The best POS providers offer mobile and touch-screen systems, as well as barcode printers, customer displays and PIN pads.
+- Terminal and peripherals: The best POS providers offer mobile and touchscreen systems, barcode printers, customer displays and PIN pads.

 - POS software: Each POS system is only as good as the software that runs it.
 It is critical that business owners choose a system that offers software with the features they are looking for.
 This depends on a business's industry and unique needs, and whether the company is choosing a traditional or mobile POS system.

-- Mobile and wireless technology: At the very least, business owners should want a POS system that offers wireless table-side or inventory tools.
+- Mobile and wireless technology: At the very least, business owners should consider a POS system that offers wireless tableside or inventory tools.
 The best providers offer software that is compatible with most Apple and Android mobile devices.

 The best POS systems